Sports gear

 What about boots?

-Ski and snowboard boots are stiff, heavy, and oddly shaped — perfect overhead-bin filler at home, terrible to pack in a soft bag.
-If you're shipping a ski bag, pay the small extra fee and ship the boot bag in the same shipment.
-Most shippers will combine them for $10–$15 extra.
+Ski and snowboard boots are stiff, heavy, and oddly shaped.
+If shipping a ski bag, pay $10–$15 extra and ship the boot bag in the same shipment.

 Destination delivery

-The cleanest move: ship your gear to your hotel or rental property a few days before you arrive.
-Confirm with the front desk that they'll accept and hold packages (most resort properties will).
-When you land, the bag is in your room.
+The cleanest move: ship gear to your hotel a few days before you arrive.
+Most resorts hold packages.
+When you land, gear's in your room.
 No carousel.
-No lost-bag panic before the first run.

 Need to estimate a shipment?